Skip to main content

 • Resource — An entity in the Natural API, such as a payment, agent, or transaction.

-• Attribute — A piece of information about a resource (e.g., status, amount, created_at).
+• Attribute — A piece of information about a resource (e.g., status, amount, createdAt).

 • Relationship — A link from one resource to another, represented by type and id.